flokk.

 Piriquita Bakery (Piriquita I)

 Walk two minutes from the palace to this legendary bakery that has been making travesseiros and queijadas since 1862.
-Order a travesseiro warm, a flaky pillow pastry filled with almond and egg cream t
+Order a travesseiro warm, a flaky pillow pastry filled with almond and egg cream that kids almost universally love.

 food_and_drink